Pleckgate High School is proud to report some outstanding achievements by its pupils in their GCSEs and other qualifications this summer.

 Faatimah Omar joined Pleckgate in Year 9 and says this is one of the best decisions she made.
 Faatimah achieved 7 grade 9’s and 3 grade 8’s.
 She plans to study medicine and become a dentist, but first she will study A Levels in Biology.
 Chemistry, Psychology and Maths.
 Sara Rafique, Mehrin Bapu and Layba Afzal have all achieved amazing success with 12 grade 9’s between them.
 They describe Pleckgate as a great experience and want to thank all the teachers for all their support.
 They will all study A Levels and are planning careers in Accountancy and Medicine.

 This year, following the cancellation of exams, grades were awarded through a process of teacher assessed grades, against a national standard and approved and awarded by the exam boards.
-Although the government is not publishing performance data for any schools or colleges this year, we are certain the students at Pleckgate have secured fantastic qualifications.
+Although the government is not publishing performance data for any schools or colleges this year, we are certain the pupils at Pleckgate have secured fantastic qualifications.